Nozbe/WatermelonDB/docs/Installation.md

 ```

 You also need Babel support for [decorators](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) and `async/await` to take full advantage of WatermelonDB

-TODO: What about other bundlers?

-TODO: Do we need more specific instructions for babel?

 ## Set up `Database`